haseebn19/haseebn19/README.md

 # Hello there! 👋

 I'm Haseeb Niazi, a Software Engineer with a passion for coding and problem-solving.
-I enjoy creating Discord bots and exploring software development.
+I enjoy exploring software development and learning new technologies.

-- **Languages & Libraries**: Python, Java, JavaScript, React.js, Lua, C, C#, HTML & CSS
-- **Tools**: Visual Studio, GitHub, Docker, Slack, Trello

 ## 🌱 Current Learning Goals